 Step 5 | Darkening Leather

 Once the leather is dry, apply a high-quality leather conditioner to it.
-It is important to condition your leather after this process to replenish the natural oils that were lost during cleaning and darkening.
-This will help keep the leather soft, supple, and prevent it from drying out or cracking.
+Conditioning your leather after this process replenishes the natural oils that were lost during cleaning and darkening, helping keep the leather soft, supple, and preventing it from drying out or cracking (Rostocki et al., 2022; Kim & Kim, 2022).

 Method 3: Using Walnut Hulls To Darken Leather